Language

 The URL Breakdown panel appears automatically when a valid URL is detected

-All encoding/decoding happens in your browser — no data is sent to any server
+All encoding and decoding happens in your browser — nothing is sent to any server

 Want to learn more?
 Read documentation →